-While sitting in a chair for meditation it is important to keep the torso upright.
+A person can focus upon a single virtuous object for a short or long time depending upon the amount of breath inhaled, and if the mind wanders from the object, you have the power to bring it back.
+You can stand, sit on a chair, sit cross-legged on a cushion on the floor, or kneel in the Thunderbolt Posture.
+While sitting in a chair it is important to keep the torso upright.
 The lower legs should be perpendicular to the ground, the feet slightly touching and flat upon the ground.
-The hands can be placed upon the knees or on the lap.
-In the Kneeling or Thunderbolt Posture the knees are together in the front and one is sitting upon the feet, the toes are touching and the heels are a little to the sides creating a comfortable cushion.
+Place your hands upon your knees or on your lap.
+In the kneeling or Thunderbolt Posture the knees are together in the front and for sitting, the toes are touching, and the heels are a little to the sides to form a comfortable cushion.